aldotromp/nl.klikaanklikuit/README.md

 ## What's new

+### v4.2.1
+Changed AC-300 to be a dimmer again.
+Please re-pair your device to use this functionality.

 ### v4.2.0
 Changed signal to work better with Homey software version 1.5.13 and higher.
 This should resolve sockets that are hard to pair directly.